 Here’s why in simple terms:

 - Ideas are easy.
 It’s not hard to find interesting ideas.
 They’re everywhere.
-There are many R&D groups and universities with lots of good ideas.
-Hell, there are many programmers or marketers with good ideas and given time and some funds they can develop them into impressive prototypes.
-It’s certainly hard work but it’s the easier part – it’s getting new ideas into products and out to customers that’s hard (for established companies).
-An R&D lab at a large company could discover perpetual motion and it would still be very hard to get it out into a product.
+There are many R&D groups and universities than know how to develop an idea into a prototype.
+But developing a prototype into a complete, and marketable product is much harder (for established companies).
+A research lab (R&D) at a large company could discover perpetual motion and it would still be very hard to get it out into a product.

 - Creating an R&D group alienates everyone else.
 This is the killer – the limits of sociology kills innovation more often than the limits of technology.
 The jargon is technology transfer, which means “how do we get ideas from the R&D group into products?”
-It’s the least exciting challenge but the most important.
-If the ideas never impact products what was the point?
-R&D sets goals unapproachable for product team’s 3/6/12 month horizons and wonder why they’re ignored 90% of the time, while product teams look at R&D and think they’re insane (10 year horizons?
-WTF).
-Managers love to couch this problem with jargon like “innovation pipelines” and “invention waves” but its BS – they don’t see the problem as sociology.
+Product teams are very busy with their own projects and have little natural interest in wanting to follow someone else’s plans.
+R&D, by design, sets goals unapproachable for product team’s 3/6/12 month horizons and wonder why they’re ignored 90% of the time, while product teams look at R&D and think they’re insane (10 year horizons?
+Will we be alive then?).
+Managers love to couch this problem with jargon like “innovation pipelines” and “invention waves” but they’re missing the real challenge – they don’t see the problem as sociology.
 R&D groups and product teams naturally resent each other, primarily because the leaders of each group have very different belief systems about what is valuable.
-Until those issues are confronted little else matters: great ideas will go nowhere.
+Until those issues are addressed little else matters: great ideas will go nowhere.